 Later, Dan joined Merrill Lynch in Plano, Texas, moving to the Portland Merrill Lynch office in 1991.
 His entire family are now committed Oregonians.
 Dan was married to Mary, and they had two children, both of whom live in Oregon.
 Their daughter Robyn and her husband Justin have three children.
 Their son Chris, who is Dan’s partner at Merrill Lynch, is married to Christy and they have a daughter.

 In late 2012, Dan’s wife was diagnosed with breast cancer.
 Following a barrage of treatments, her doctors were hopeful they had gotten all of the disease, but a later recurrence led to ongoing treatments.
 While her prognosis was quite hopeful, the treatments eventually stopped working and we lost Mary in May of 2018.

 During her treatment, Mary became committed to the work that Komak does, helping to reduce financial trauma for so many patients.
 Dan and his family are committed to continuing their support of Komak in her memory.

 ROSEMARY McDERMOTT, Treasurer

 Having seen the firsthand effects that cancer and cancer treatment have on her clients, Rosemary appreciates the role Komak plays in assisting patients.
-When she was recruited to join the Board, she seized the opportunity to make an impact.
+She was excited to join the Komak Board for the opportunity it gives her to make an impact in the community.

 LISA WISLER, Secretary